Criminal Justice Major

 What is Unique About Our Program?

 Our program emphasizes a liberal arts approach to learning, which will help you to become acquainted with diverse fields such as political science, psychology and sociology.
 You will build on those courses with more specific coursework in law, the courts, corrections and juvenile justice.
 Our program is flexible, which means that you can tailor it to fit your specific interests.
-And whatever your career choice — be it police work, law, corrections or administrative areas — you will graduate from our program well prepared for these career challenges.
+And whatever your career choice — be it police work, law, corrections, research or administrative areas — you will graduate from our program well prepared for these career challenges.
 You will also be an informed citizen who understands the complexities of crime and criminal justice.

 What Are My Career Opportunities?